dexie/dexie-website/docs/Compound-Index.md

     people: 'id, [firstName+lastName]'
 });
 db.people
-  .where('firstName') // "firstName" is a virtual index built using DBCore middleware.
+  .where('firstName') // "firstName" is a virtual index that you get for free .equals("Foo")
-  .equals("Foo")
   .toArray();
 ```